A2Amir/COVID-19-Data-Dashboard/README.md

 10. Next, create a requirements file, which lists all of the Python library that your app depends on:

         pip freeze > requirements.txt
-11. initialize a git repository and make a commit:
+11. Initialize a git repository and make a commit:

         git init
         git add .